WokaCentral/awesome-woka/README.md

 # awesome-woka [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)

-An independent awesome collection about virtual 2D/3D collabspaces &amp; multiverses like workadventure, campfire, Second Life, Workland &amp; many more.
+An independent awesome collection about virtual 2D/3D collabspaces &amp; multiverses like workadventure, campfire, Second Life &amp; many more.

 You're welcome to add new stuff or report glitches.
 See [contributing.md](contributing.md) how to pull requests.